sceneaan/TODO-App/README.md

 Description:
 Create, organize, and conquer your tasks seamlessly with the React + Vite Todo App.
 This feature-rich task management application leverages Firebase for secure Google authentication and real-time data storage.
 The app, enhanced with Material-UI (MUI) components, offers an intuitive and visually appealing user interface.

+The code is well structured and suitably commented so to understand and have insights about code functioning.

 Key Features:-

 1.Google Authentication: